Argon-/mpv-stats/readme.md

 Place `stats.lua` in your `~/.config/mpv/scripts/` or `~/.mpv/scripts/` folder
 to autoload the script.
 Alternatively load it with `--script=<path>`.

-The script is binding itself to `i` (however, not overriding your own bindings) and can therefore be invoked with this key.
+The script is binding itself to `i` and `I` (however, not overriding your own bindings) and can therefore be invoked with these keys. `i` will show the stats once while `I` is toggling them.
-You can create different bindings by adding `<yourkey> script_binding stats` to `input.conf`.
+You can create different bindings either by using the `script_binding` input command (in `input.conf`) or by customizing this script (see below).

 Customization
 -------------
-You can configure some settings by creating a file `stats.conf` in a folder named `lua-settings` within your mpv folder.
+You can configure settings by creating a file called `stats.conf` in a folder named `lua-settings` within your mpv config folder.
 Please refer to the `o` table within the script for possible option names and consult [mpv manual](http://mpv.io/manual/master/#config-syntax) regarding configuration syntax.